What is Swing Bed?

 Meals are served in the same manner as Acute Care hospital inpatients.
 The Culbertson Memorial Hospital Dietary Department will work with the patient and their doctor to provide the foods they need and enjoy.

 When you have surgery at another facility and need rehabilitation or skilled care, have the hospitals Discharge Planner contact Culbertson Memorial Hospital for our Swing Bed Program.
-Please have the Discharge Planer contact: Culbertson Memorial Hospital Discharge Planner Pam Tavernier, RN, BSN at 217/322-4321, ext.
+Please have the Discharge Planner contact: Culbertson Memorial Hospital Discharge Planner Pam Tavernier, RN, BSN at 217/322-4321, ext.
 5295.